abhi0395/qsoabsfind/docs/paramfile.rst

     # ==============================

     """
-    - DESI spectra: `logwave=False` (linear wavelength grid); per-pixel resolution is computed.
-    - MgII/CIV default parameters are optimized for DESI spectra Adjust as needed based on spectrum type.

     Fixed fractional error due to continuum normalization (5%) Used in estimating the uncertainty on column density arising from continuum placement uncertainties.
     Currently set empirically -- a more optimal estimate can be obtained by stacking continuum-normalized residual spectra in the observed frame and measuring the standard deviation from unity.
     """

 .. note::